fivawyr/fivawyr/README.md

 <h3 align="center">Fast cars go brrrr</h3>

-- Want to make fancy non-lineare, bifurcation & caotic simulations
+- Want to make fancy non-lineare, bifurcation & chaotic simulations

 - Current Projects: **Performance F1 Analyse Tool (by using modularity, we are able to reuse it for LMP and other race series), figuring out how to push $R^2$**, **(Upcoming) Post CFD - Aeromapping Tool (also reusable for different race series), doing this from scratch, lets talk again in 2 years** &rarr; Upcoming case study for analysing my results (yuhu)